Mathematics courses

-A Minor in Physics is available to students pursuing a program of study in in Mathematics (BA/BSc) and Computer Science (BA/BSc).
-The interested students from other disciplines need to speak directly with the course instructor.
-Students will need to achieve a minimum 60% average in the 18 credits presented for the Minor as outlined below.
+A Minor in Physics is available and students need to achieve a minimum 60% average in the 18 credits presented for the Minor as outlined below.

 12 credits from the following upper year Physics courses.